jillibus/PyBer_Analysis/README.md

 ![Correlation](analysis/ScatterPlot.png)

 * From this chart we notice that the average fare tends to decrease as the total number of rides increase in each city type.
-This is a negative relationship.
 * We also notice that the per driver count per city type, the bubbles get larger as the average fare decreases and/or when the total number of rides increase.
 * Rural cities show the least amount of drivers and the number of rides overall and their fares range from the middle to the highest.